Licensed Professionals to Guide You

 I graduated from Syracuse University and have been a therapist for over 30 years, beginning my private practice in 2001 in Tampa, Florida.
 Since then, I have moved a few times but settled in Northwest Arkansas.
 I have worked in agency outpatient counseling centers in New York, Maine, and Florida and I’m licensed in AR, FL, ID, and MO as a Clinical Social Worker.

 During my career, I have always provided face to face therapy.
-But, in the current health environment, I will provide all services via teletherapy.
+But, in the current health environment, I will provide services via teletherapy and face to face in our Bentonville office.

 I accept many health insurance companies including: